Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 **BRC 20** extends the Ordinal concept to fungible tokens while remaining explicitly experimental.
 Even its original creator points to alternative asset systems as more purpose built solutions.
 Both Ordinals and BRC 20 work across multiple wallets and marketplaces today, but they're best understood as **conventions anchored to real Bitcoin transactions** rather than contract enforced protocols.

-To understand this ecosystem: imagine Bitcoin as a railway where every satoshi represents a seat, and every transaction moves seats between carriages. **Ordinal inscriptions** are like attaching small artworks to specific seats; wherever that seat travels, the artwork goes with it, and you must control that exact seat to transfer the artwork. **BRC 20** operates like a ticketing system built on the railway's record keeping: people leave signed notes declaring "move 100 units from me to Alice," and clerks monitoring the system (**indexers**) adjust everyone's balances when they observe the note traveling from sender to recipient.
+To understand this ecosystem: imagine Bitcoin as a railway where every satoshi represents a seat, and every transaction moves seats between carriages. **Ordinal inscriptions** are like attaching small artworks to specific seats; wherever that seat travels, the artwork goes with it, and the owner must control that exact seat to transfer the artwork. **BRC 20** operates like a ticketing system built on the railway's record keeping: people leave signed notes declaring "move 100 units from me to Alice," and clerks monitoring the system (**indexers**) adjust everyone's balances when they observe the note traveling from sender to recipient.

 The trains, tracks, and carriages remain standard Bitcoin infrastructure; the artworks and ticketing systems represent conventions layered on top.
 This architecture demonstrates how Bitcoin's base layer can support digital asset systems through creative use of existing features, enabling new use cases while maintaining the network's fundamental properties.